 The most common cause of pericarditis is infection with a virus.

-Other causes include bacterial infection, heart attack, chest injury, and medicine side effects.
+Other causes include bacterial infection, heart attack, or chest injury.

 Symptoms of pericarditis include: